Ally Law: Career

+"Retired" in 2025 with all his videos being privated.
+As of February 2026, some of his videos have been set back to public.

 Criticism

 Law has received criticism from politicians, police and general members of the public for his climbing and trespassing at various properties.
 He was warned multiple times by Hampshire Constabulary for trespassing, and after the video footage of him climbing Dumbleton Towers appeared in the Daily Echo, Southampton City Council leader Simon Letts stated that "It is a tragedy waiting to happen and someone's mother is not going to have a son at Christmas."
 In response to the trespassing, Law says "I always make sure I find them and explain to them what I am doing and in most cases the police are really understanding."

 Speaking to 9news.com.au after climbing a crane in Melbourne, Law stated that "[he] is not going to pretend it's not dangerous [...]
 I will never put myself in a situation I'm not 110 percent confident with."

 When Law and a group of friends trespassed into the Etihad Stadium in Manchester in September 2017, The Independent called the incident a "concerning security breach".